tosti007/MMM-TouchNavigation/README.md

 This an extension for the [MagicMirror²](https://magicmirror.builders/).
 This Module adds a touch menu to switch between different profiles from the [MMM-ProfileSwitcher].
+Thanks to shashank for his input in the module and testing.

 ## Installation